 • BUTEX Scholarships for North American Students.
 Open to undergraduate students currently enrolled at an institution in the US or Canada, for study for a semester or academic year at a BUTEX-affiliated institution in the UK.
 Each scholarship is for 500 pounds, payable after awardees have arrived and registered at the host university.

 • The Benjamin A. Gilman Undergraduate Study Abroad Scholarship.
 Open to US citizens or nationals who are receiving federal Pell Grant funding.
-Deadlines are typically in October for spring, in March for summer and fall programs.
 Awards cover up to $5,000 for a semester abroad.
-Students studying "critical need" languages (including Arabic, Chinese, Korean, and Russian) are eligible for an additional award of $3,000.
-Students should list Patricia Martin or Rosa Bernard from Off-Campus Study, as the study abroad adviser who will endorse their application.
+Students studying "critical need" languages (including Arabic, Chinese, Korean, and Russian) potentially are eligible for an additional award of $3,000.

 • The St. Andrew’s Society of Philadelphia. $15,000 award.
 Open to students who will study for the academic year at the University of Aberdeen, Edinburgh, Glasgow, or St. Andrews.
 Institutional nomination is required.
 For more information visit the Office of Fellowships and Prizes.

 • Monbukagakusho (MEXT) Scholarship (Japanese Studies Program, for a year of study in Japan).
-Awards are open to US citizens between the ages of 18 and 29 who are undergraduate students studying the Japanese language or culture at a university outside of Japan.
-The scholarship includes round trip airfare, exemption from all school fees, and a monthly stipend of approximately 117,000 to 120,000 yen.
-Students should apply through the nearest Japanese Consulate.
+Awards are open to US citizens between the ages of 18 and 29 who are undergraduate students studying the Japanese language , Japanese affairs or culture at a university outside of Japan.
+Students must be able to study at a Japanese University in Japanese.